anon-123456789/hl2dm-docker/README.md

 GMod dedicated server in an Ubuntu 22 Docker container.\
 Includes css content and auto update's on restart

+This is a rootless container, by default it runs as user `1000:1000` but this can be changed using the docker `user` option

 Based on the [steamcmd](https://github.com/steamcmd/docker) Docker image

 ## File structure